 }

-NeedsAuth and Error are defined as terminal states in TERMINAL_STATES, but connecting() does not check for them.
-If the close event processes after the error, connecting() overrides NeedsAuth and the client enters a 60-second retry loop with an expired token.
+NeedsAuth and Error are terminal states, but connecting() doesn't check for them.
+If the close event fires after the error, connecting() overrides NeedsAuth and the client enters a 60-second retry loop with an expired token.

 I opened #5500 with a fix and test case.
 Rocicorp shipped a cleaner version in #5504 that guards connecting() against all terminal states.